Are Michelin Stars for Restaurants or Chefs? Guide & Explanation

 - Bib Gourmand: This award is given to a restaurant serving high-quality three-course meals for a lesser, pocket-friendly price.

-- Michelin Plate: The Michelin Plate is awarded to restaurants that offer good quality food but still need to be on the level of a star.
+- Michelin Plate: The Michelin Plate is awarded to restaurants that offer good-quality food but still need to be rated as stars.

-- Green Star: It is the newest addition to the list of awards offered by the Michelin Guide, introduced only in 2020.
-This award is given to restaurants that operate ethically and environmentally friendly.
+- Green Star: The Michelin Guide introduced this award in 2020, making it the newest addition to its list of awards.
+It is given to restaurants that operate ethically and are environmentally friendly.